Cedar Fire: California Department of Forestry issues

 A contributing factor to the initial lack of aviation resources to fight the fire was the California Department of Forestry's "no divert" policy, which allows incident commanders to dedicate certain resources to a particular fire; the policy applied to both airborne aircraft as well as those on the ground awaiting dispatch.
 At the time that the Cedar Fire started, there were already 11 other fires burning in the region.
 Aviation resources in the area were currently being held on the ground under a "no divert" declaration, in order to be available for structures' protection on another fire.
 However, weather and visibility at the other fire was precluding their use, so the aircraft sat idle, despite the fact that conditions were acceptable for their use on the Cedar Fire.

 Both the media and local elected officials were also critical of the lack of use of military aviation assets located nearby at Camp Pendleton and Miramar.
 The U.S. Marine Corps operates CH-46 Sea Knight and CH-53 Sea Stallion helicopters that can carry water-dropping buckets, but existing policies prohibited their use until all other civilian resources were used.
 Additionally, the military aircraft radios were not compatible with those used by most state and local fire agencies, and the military pilots had not received any training in fire-specific operations, making them a potential safety hazard both to firefighters on the ground and other aircraft over the fire.

 Fatalities

 Fifteen people, including one firefighter, were killed by the fire.
-A survivor, Rudy Reyes, was burned over approximately 70 percent of his body.
-Many of those killed were trapped by the flames which were driven by 60 mph winds that propelled the flames faster than residents could flee.
+A survivor, Rudy Reyes, was burned over approximately 70% of his body.
+Many of those killed were trapped by the flames which were driven by 60 mph winds outpaced fleeing residents.
 Of those killed, 13 died in the first 24 hours of the fire.
-At least 10 people were trapped in their vehicles trying to outrun the flames.
-Some of those killed were so badly burned their remains were identified based on the dog tags of pets lying dead near them.
-On October 29, fire overran an engine crew from the Novato Fire District near the town of Julian.
-Engineer Steven Rucker sustained fatal injuries, while the three other members of the crew were able to take shelter in a house.
+At least 10 people were trapped in their vehicles trying to outrun the flames, some of whom were disfigured to the point that identification was made based on their deceased dog's collars.
+On October 29, fire overran an engine crew from the Novato Fire District near the town of Julian, killing engineer Steven Rucker.
+The three other crewmembers sheltered in a house.